بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 [A mallet to the ghâfil head and a warning lesson]

-O my wretched nafs, which seeks the world through sinking into ghaflah, seeing this life sweet and forgetting the âkhirah!
+O my wretched nafs that sinks into ghaflah, sees this life as sweet, forgets the âkhirah and seeks the world!
 Do you know what you resemble?
 An ostrich!
-It sees the hunter, cannot fly; it sticks its head in the sand so the hunter may not see it.
+It sees the hunter but cannot fly; it sticks its head in the sand, lest the hunter not see it.
 Its huge body remains out.
-The hunter sees.
-Only, it closed its eyes in the sand and does not see.
+The hunter sees, but it closes its eyes in the sand and does not see.

-O nafs, look at the following comparison and see: how restricting the view to the world transforms a precious pleasure into excruciating pain.
-For example, there are two men in this village (That is, in Barla).
-Ninety-nine out of a hundred of the friends of one of them have gone to Istanbul.
+For example, there are two men in this village, that is, in Barla.
+Ninety-nine out of a hundred friends of one of them have gone to Istanbul.
 They live nicely.
-Only one has remained here.
-He too will go there.
-Therefore, this man is longing for Istanbul; he thinks of it.
-He wants to meet with friends.
-When he is told “Go there”, he goes happily and joyfully.
+Only one has remained here; he too will go there; therefore, this man is longing for Istanbul; he thinks of it.
+He wants to meet with his friends.
+When he is told, “Go there,” he happily and joyfully goes.
 As for the second man, ninety-nine out of a hundred of his friends have gone from here.
 Some of them have disappeared.
-Some of them have been pushed in places where they neither see nor are seen.
-He supposes them to be scattered and ruined.
-As for this unfortunate man, he wants to find consolation with the friendship of a single guest in place of all of them.
-Through him, he wants to cover those excruciating pains of separation.
+Some have been dug into places where they neither see nor are seen.
+He supposes them to be scattered and ruined, but this unfortunate man wants to find solace in a friendship with a single guest in place of all of them; he wants to cover those excruciating pains of separation with him.

 O, my nafs!
-Do not say, "The time has changed, age has altered, everyone has plunged into the world and performs ‘ibâdah to the life.
-Everyone is drunk with the struggle for livelihood."
-For death does not change.
+Do not say, "The time has changed, the age has altered, everyone has plunged into the world, worships life and is drunk with the struggle for livelihood," because death does not change.
 Separation does not transform into eternal union and does not alter.
 The impotence of mankind and the poverty of man do not change but increase.
 The journey of mankind does not cease but acquires speed.

 The Fourteenth Word- Conclusion